 This main subject guide for political science identifies principal resources for political and international studies research at Virginia Tech.
 The Other political science research guides tab is a menu that connects you to related, subordinate subject guides for the major subfields of the discipline and also for related programs in the VT School of Public & International Affairs.

-Resources listed on this page are grouped into Research starters; Background information sources; Key databases for accessing scholarly literature, Contact information for the subject librarian; and access to Additional information.
+Resources listed on this page are grouped into Research starters; Background information sources; Essential databases for accessing serious literature on politics; Contact information for the subject librarian; and access to Additional information formats.

 Parts of this guide are also available in Bruce Pencek's related subject guides: Data sources for social research; News/journalism/streaming media; Advice for searching/citing/engaging scholarly literatures; and Accessing VT Library resources from off campus.

-If you're fishing for a topic, often a good place to look is current controversies.
-If your reaction to a statement is "How could someone say something like that?", run with it -- not to refute it but to discover and explain whatever evidence and reasoning might lead a reasonable person of good will to say "something like that" is true or right in some respect or under some circumstances that you will explain.
+If you're fishing for a topic, often a good place to start is current controversies.
+If your reaction to a statement is "How could someone say something like that?", run with it -- not to refute it but to discover and explain whatever evidence and reasoning might lead a reasonable person to say "something like that" is true or right in some respect or under some circumstances, which your research and analysis will test.

 You risk violating the Honor Code if you rely only on the "canned" sources in these databases for assignments that expect you to do your own research design, searching, and analyses.
 Check with your instructor.